Use each graph to obtain the graph of the corresponding reciproca... | Channels for Pearson+

 Graphing Trigonometric Functions

 Graphing trigonometric functions involves plotting the values of the function over a specified interval.
-Key features to consider include the amplitude, period, and asymptotes.
-For reciprocal functions like cosecant and secant, the graphs will exhibit vertical asymptotes where the original functions are zero, and the overall shape will reflect the behavior of the sine and cosine functions.
+Each trigonometric function has a unique shape and periodicity, which affects how its reciprocal function will appear.
+Familiarity with the sine and cosine graphs helps in accurately sketching their reciprocals, such as cosecant and secant, which exhibit vertical asymptotes where the original function equals zero.

 Recommended video: